Aiyima S600

 The Aiyima S600 represents an interesting entry into the active bookshelf speaker market, combining gorgeous Scandinavian-inspired aesthetics with a comprehensive feature set at the perfectly pragmatic price of €140/$150.

 The S600 looks very premium with its two-color design, and I sort of love how it looks in my desktop setup, as you will see later.
+I felt this speaker is very good value for its looks and feature set as a powered speaker.
+But I did have a some concerns over the audio quality which I will get to in this review.

 More information can be found on Aiyima’s official website.

-These are small speakers so don’t except miracles but with some adjustment to the tone controls, for a desktop setup especially (like the one I have them setup in this review), these speakers have good decent bass.
-So with these looks, the connectivity options these speakers are an excellent bargain and well worth the price.
-But it is not a perfect speaker (as you should not expect at this price point), so there are a few other aspects of the S600 that I will get to within this review.
+These are small speakers so don’t except miracles with the bass, but with some adjustment to the tone controls and used on a desktop setup, these speakers can have some bass on their own.
+So with these looks, the connectivity options, these speakers are an excellent bargain and well worth the price.

 But first, let’s look at the unboxing: